kexiZeroing/kexiZeroing.github.io/src/posts/how-does-browser-load-videos.md

 All those websites actually still use the video tag.
 But instead of simply setting a video file in the src attribute, they make use of much more powerful web APIs, the Media Source Extensions (more often shortened to just “MSE”).
 Complex web-compatible video players are all based on MediaSource and [SourceBuffer](https://developer.mozilla.org/en-US/docs/Web/API/SourceBuffer).

 Those “extensions” add the MediaSource object to JavaScript.
 As its name suggests, this will be the source of the video, or put more simply, this is the object representing our video’s data.
 The `URL.createObjectURL` API allows creating an URL, which will actually refer not to a resource available online, but directly to a JavaScript object created on the client.

-> Blob URLs can only be generated internally by the browser. `URL.createObjectURL()` will create a special reference to the Blob object which later can be released using `URL.revokeObjectURL()`.
-These URLs can only be used locally in the single instance of the browser and in the same session.

 ```js
 // Create a MediaSource and attach it to the video